jlkansakar/damage-service/README.md

 ### Authentication

-This API uses JWT (JSON Web Tokens) for authentication.
+This application uses JWT (JSON Web Tokens) for authentication.
 You must include a valid JWT token in the `Authorization` header for all secure endpoints.
-The token should be in the format:
+The token should formatted in the following way:

 ```
 Authorization: Bearer <your_jwt_token>